 New Jersey is ranked in the top ten nationally for cancer incidence.
-ScreenNJ is a collaborative project of organizations across New Jersey committed to reducing cancer incidence and mortality through an effective cancer prevention and screening program.
-Lung cancer and colorectal cancer are among the most prevalent in the State.
+ScreenNJ is a collaborative project of organizations across the state committed to reducing cancer incidence and mortality through an effective cancer prevention and screening program.
+Lung cancer and colorectal cancer are among the most prevalent in the state.
 In order to help improve the health of New Jersey’s residents, the initial focus of ScreenNJ is on lung cancer and colorectal cancer.
 These cancers have better outcomes if detected early through proven screening methods such as low dose computerized tomography (CT) scans for lung cancer and colonoscopy for colorectal cancer.

 In the News: American Cancer Society Updates